2 shot outside mall in Salt Lake City suburb

 Bass says no other victims or suspects were found inside the mall.

+“Right after I started filming, gunshots were right around the corner from me,” he told The Associated Press.
+He kept filming as they ran out.
+Gunshots are heard in his video, along with his girlfriend crying.

+“I didn’t even really know what was going on.
+I was pretty sure it was gunshots,” he said.
+“I felt like we couldn’t run fast enough to get out of there.”

-Crate and Barrel employee Danielle Calacino told The Associated Press that she saw people running out of the mall after an alarm blared.
+Crate and Barrel employee Danielle Calacino told The Associated Press that she saw people running out of the mall after the alarm blared.
 She said 10 to 12 employees and around 20 customers hid in the store’s upstairs stockroom.
 She said police escorted them out after about 40 minutes.

 “We were mostly all quiet and in shock,” said Calacino, a 21-year-old student at the University of Utah.